-Gamers love to take screenshots (single or series of screenshots) during the gameplay either to share their success, something interesting to share, to report a bug, or just to save a game memory.
+Gamers love to take screenshots (single or series of screenshots) during gameplay either for sharing their success, showing something interesting, reporting bugs, or just saving a gaming memory.
 Steam, one of the leading gaming platforms, has given its users the ability to take screenshots during gameplay by just pressing a hotkey (for Windows the default key is F12 or Fn + F12, for Mac, it is F5) and a notification is shown on the screen that the screenshot is saved.

 At the end of the gameplay, the player is served with the screenshots taken during the gameplay (in form of a post-game summary).

-But there comes a time when a user wants to check an old screenshot or needs to access the folder where the Steam client is saving the screenshots, so, how to access the folder?
+But there comes a time when a user wants to check an old screenshot or needs to access the folder where the Steam client is saving the screenshots, so, how do we access that folder?

-With such a great platform, the process to find the screenshot is not quite easy (they have their reasons).
-There are three methods to access the Steam screenshot folder:
+Despite such a great platform, the process to find the screenshot is not so easy (they have their reasons).
+Still, there are three methods to access the Steam screenshot folder:

 - Through the Steam Screenshot Manager.

 - Through the File Manager of the OS (Windows, Mac, Linux, etc.).

 - By Setting Up a Customized Screenshot Folder.